blprentice/mod16_statistics_and_R/README.md

 MechaCar design specifications require that variance of the suspension coils must not exceed 100 pounds per square inch.
 We ran summary statistics on the Suspension_Coil data; here is what we found:

 * In total, the variance did not exceed 100 lbs/sq in.
-In the chart below, you can see the total variance is 62.29.
+In the table below, you can see the total variance is 62.29.

 ![Summary Stats for All Suspension Coils](challenge/resources/total_summary.png)